Mr-Ye-Cao/codex/README.md

 development_ that understands and executes your repo.

 - **Zero setup** - bring your OpenAI API key and it just works!
-- **Full auto-approval, while safe + secure** by running network-disabled and directory-sandboxed
+- **Full auto-approval, while safe + secure** by running commands in a directory-sandboxed environment with network access
 - **Multimodal** - pass in screenshots or diagrams to implement features ✨

 And it's **fully open-source** so you can see and contribute to how it develops!